adambard/learnxinyminutes-docs/bash.html.markdown

 # Use subshells to work across directories
 (echo "First, I'm here: $PWD") && (cd someDir; echo "Then, I'm here: $PWD") pwd # still in first directory

+# Use `mkdir` to create new directories.
+mkdir myNewDir
+# The `-p` flag causes new intermediate directories to be created as necessary.
+mkdir -p myNewDir/with/intermediate/directories

 # You can redirect command input and output (stdin, stdout, and stderr).